Getting an AVO

 Legal aid may be available for male or female applicants in ADVO matters provided the person satisfies a means test based on their income and assets.
 Flatmates are excluded from the definition of ‘domestic relationship’ for the purpose of a grant of legal aid.

-Women’s Legal Services NSW can also help with information on the availability of legal representation and can refer women to private solicitors who may be able to apply for legal aid on their behalf.
-It is advisable to apply for legal aid before the first court date.
+Women’s Legal Service NSW can also help with information on the availability of legal representation and can refer women to private solicitors who may be able to apply for legal aid on their behalf.
+It is advisable to apply for legal aid as soon as possible and before the first court date.